top of page

 "Matthew (M.E.
 Baird) takes a unique approach in his lectures, combining deep wisdom with engaging storytelling.
 He often begins with Philosophy and Literature, using them to frame his exploration of various art movements and subjects—something AI and internet searches can't replicate.
 Infusing his lectures with dark wit and unexpected insights, he dynamically delivers them, making the experience both informative and entertaining."

-Although no longer teaching or undertaking academic work, M.E.
+Although he is no longer engaged in full-time academic work, M.E.
 Baird is available for private lectures, presentations, and one-on-one mentoring.
+To be informed about upcoming lectures and presentations, click here to subscribe.

 To host M.E.
 Baird for an event or mentoring, email us directly at: mebaird1@icloud.com